Overturned vehicle on the Coquihalla shuts down highway near Hope, B.C. | CBC News

-An accident involving an overturned vehicle has sent one person to hospital in critical condition and shut down the Coquihalla Highway in both directions northeast of Hope, B.C.
+An accident involving an overturned vehicle on the Coquihalla Highway northeast of Hope B.C. has sent one person to hospital in critical condition.

+The accident caused a full closure of the highway Sunday evening.
+Around 8 p.m.
+PT, northbound lanes reopened while southbound lanes remained closed.

 BC Emergency Health Services says there were three occupants in the vehicle.
 Two of them were transported to hospital by ambulance in stable condition, and one person was in critical condition.